limeandcoconut/cowboy-hat/README.md

 ### Run that by me again?
 ### Alright, but lets talk about you.

-You wan't to write your tests against your compiled dist, because [you're responsible and quality minded, but you also want fast cycle time in dev,](https://softwareengineering.stackexchange.com/questions/296757/in-ci-should-tests-be-run-against-src-or-dist) which comes from not waiting a geological age for your code to compile every time you save - because who has time for that shit anyway.
+You wan't to write your tests against your compiled dist, because [you're responsible, and quality minded, but you also want fast cycle time in dev,](https://softwareengineering.stackexchange.com/questions/296757/in-ci-should-tests-be-run-against-src-or-dist) which comes from not waiting a geological age for your code to compile every time you save - because who has time for that shit anyway.

 So you'd just bite the bullet 👨‍💻🔫 and wait for things to compile. *It's not that long anyway right?*